taylordr/covid_and_safegraph/README.md

 # covid_and_safegraph

-The jupyter notebook automatically downloads the latest county-level covid confirmed case and death datas from the Johns Hopkins Dataest.
+The jupyter notebook automatically downloads the latest county-level covid confirmed case and death datasets from the Johns Hopkins Dataset.

-It has a few functions to downsize the data into a numpy array for a given state or county, or for all states.
+It has several functions to downsize the data into a 2D numpy array in which row i corresponds to state i or county i.

 The data is for each day, so it would need to be combined into weekly data.